Grandma’s Shop Sells More than You? 7 Innovative Ways To Improve Your SaaS Conversion Rate

 4. Use personalized referral landing pages

-It’s a good idea to automate your referral process with software that personalizes your landing pages, the way Freshbooks did.
+It’s a good idea to automate your referral process with software that personalizes your SaaS landing pages, the way Freshbooks did.
 A recommendation from a friend is 50 times more likely to trigger a conversion than one from a stranger.

 Screen capture of Freshbooks’s personalized landing page for their referral marketing campaign (Image source)